mbezdek/confabularium/stories/the-residue.md

 **March 28**

-I tried again to tell Marcus about the feeling.
+I tried again to tell Ken about the feeling.
 Not the first time.

 He listened the way he does, with his whole face.
 I love him for it.
 I said some things that didn't quite land, and then I stopped, because the real thing was further down than I could get to, and I was tired.